Electronic decay process spectra including nuclear degrees of freedom: Theory

-We project out the contribution of a single nuclear eigenfunction $\bra{\chi_{\lambda'}}$ and hereby assume that the electronic configuration interaction term $V_{rE'}$ does not directly depend on the nuclear coordinates.
-This approximation is analog to the Condon approximation for the transition dipole moments.
+We project out the contribution of a single nuclear eigenfunction $\bra{\chi_{\lambda'}}$ and in doing so assume that the electronic configuration interaction term $V_{rE'}$ does not directly depend on the nuclear coordinates.
+We have then renamed $\lambda' \rightarrow \lambda$ :